 - Complaint under this Policy.
 To make a complaint under this policy, contact the Title IX Coordinator or a Deputy Title IX Coordinator as described in Section IV. - Criminal Report.
-To make a criminal complaint, dial 911 in an emergency or contact the Department of Public Safety or the Worcester Police Department as described in Section IV.C above. - Report to Governmental Agency.
-To make a complaint with a governmental agency, please see Section IV.D above. - H. Additional Off-Campus Support and Resources Shelters, Hotlines, Advocacy, and Support.
+To make a criminal complaint, dial 911 in an emergency or contact the Department of Public Safety or the Worcester Police Department as described in Section IV.C above.

+- Report to Governmental Agency.
+To make a complaint with a governmental agency, please see Section IV.D above. - Advisors in Connection with Allegations of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and Stalking.
+Each Party may have an advisor in connection with an allegation of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and/or Stalking being reviewed pursuant to the Process for Investigating and Resolving Complaints.
+Please see Section VII.B.3(b) for more information. - H. Additional Off-Campus Support and Resources Shelters, Hotlines, Advocacy, and Support.
 Many off-campus resources are available to support you.
-These service providers are not required to report any information to the College and will generally maintain one's confidentiality.
+These service providers are not required to report any information to the College and will generally maintain an individual's confidentiality.

-Pathways for Change, 588 Main Street, Worcester, 800-870-5905 (24 hour); Office 508-852-7600; TTY 888-887-7130.
+Pathways for Change, 588 Main Street, Worcester, 800-870-5905 (24-hour hotline); Office 508-852-7600; TTY 888-887-7130.
 Medical advocacy, peer support, police and court advocacy.

-YWCA Daybreak/SAFEPLAN, One Salem Square, Worcester, MA Assault and Domestic Violence 1-508-755-9030 (24 hour).
+YWCA Daybreak/SAFEPLAN, One Salem Square, Worcester, MA Assault and Domestic Violence 508-755-9030 (24-hour hotline).
 Court advocacy, counseling, emergency shelter, support groups.